 It sounds like simit is eaten mostly for breakfast but we grab it anytime of the day as a snack when we are passing through simit bakeries or street vendors even if it’s second or third one for the same day.

 Simit’s name, size, crunch and chewiness vary by region.
 In Izmir, where I’m from, we call it “Gevrek”, it means crunchy (because what it is!).
 Simit for us is a softer version of it.
 I believe, it makes a lot of sense…

-Today, I’m making simit at home, hopefully it will be available at Su soon.
+Today, I’m making simit at home.
 Here is the recipe.
 Enjoy!